 The Bose QuietComfort II are excellent for commute and travel.
 These well-built buds have a powerful ANC system, which can easily block out the low rumble of bus and plane engines as well as passenger chit-chat.
 They also have a comfortable fit and are very portable, thanks to their small and lightweight design.
 They have over six and a half hours of continuous battery life, and their carrying case supplies an additional three charges if you need it.

 The Bose QuietComfort 2 are Bluetooth headphones and aren't designed for wireless gaming.
-Their latency is also likely to be too high for gaming.
+Their latency is also too high for gaming, as your audio and visuals won't be in sync.

-The Bose QuietComfort 2 are Bluetooth-only headphones, and you can't use them wired.
+The Bose QuietComfort Earbuds II are Bluetooth-only headphones; you can't use them wired.

-The Bose QuietComfort II are passable for phone calls.
+The Bose QuietComfort Earbuds 2 are passable for phone calls.
 These buds have an integrated mic, and it does an okay job of capturing your voice as speech sounds a bit boxy, like you're talking from farther away than you are.
-The mic also has a hard time separating speech from ambient noise, and your voice can be easily drowned out by background noise.
+The mic also has difficulty separating speech from ambient noise, and background noise can easily drown out your voice.
 However, if you want to tune out the outside world, the ANC does a fantastic job of reducing sound around you.

-The Bose QuietComfort 2 come in two color variations: 'Triple Black' and 'Soapstone'.
-We tested the 'Triple Black' variant, and you can see our model's label here.
-If you come across another variant of these headphones, please let us know in the discussions, and we'll update our review.
+The Bose QuietComfort Earbuds II come in three color variations: 'Triple Black' , 'Eclipse Grey' and 'Soapstone', as well as a 'Midnight Blue' color variation that has since been discontinued.
+We tested the 'Triple Black' variant; you can see our model's label here.
+If you come across another variant of these headphones, please let us know in the forums, and we'll update our review.

-The Bose QuietComfort 2 are the next generation of the Bose QuietComfort Earbuds Truly Wireless.
-Their ANC blocks out significantly more ambient noise than their competitors like the Apple AirPods Pro (2nd generation) Truly Wireless, which are among the best noise cancelling earbuds we've tested, and even outperforms Bose's own over-ears like the Bose QuietComfort 45/QC45 Wireless.
-They're also a lot more comfortable than their predecessor, thanks to the new design, which is less bulky and has ear tips and stability fins as separate attachments, allowing you to customize their fit.
+The Bose QuietComfort Earbuds II are the next generation of the Bose QuietComfort Earbuds Truly Wireless.
+Their ANC blocks out significantly more ambient noise than their competitors like the Apple AirPods Pro (2nd generation) Truly Wireless, which are among the best noise cancelling earbuds we've tested, and it's on par with their successor, the Bose QuietComfort Ultra Earbuds.
+They're much more comfortable than their predecessor, thanks to the new design, which is less bulky and has ear tips and stability fins as separate attachments, allowing you to customize their fit.

 The Bose QuietComfort Earbuds II Truly Wireless are better in-ears than the Sony WF-1000XM4 Truly Wireless.
 The Bose are more comfortable, have a more neutral sound profile, although it's still bass-heavy, and their ANC blocks out significantly more ambient noise.
 However, the Sony headphones have better build quality, and their continuous battery life is longer too.